Amgen 2001 Annual Report Download - page 20

 Rheumatoid arthritis commonly

-involves painful inflammation of small
+involves painful inammation of small

 and large joints.
 As the disease progresses,

-inflamed cells that line the joints may
+inamed cells that line the joints may

 invade and damage bone and cartilage,

-while inflammatory proteins stimulate
+while inammatory proteins stimulate

 the release of enzymes that actually digest